casualreflections/casualreflections.github.io/_posts/2015-08-01-spring-framework-why.markdown

 {% endhighlight%}

-If you want to change the logic to fetch it from the comma seperated file, all you have to do is make changes in the xml to create a setter method for the changed class.
+If you want to change the logic to fetch it from the comma separated file, all you have to do is make changes in the xml to create a setter method for the changed class.

 This injection of objects in spring is what makes it flexible to manage large applications .
 This is termed generically as Dependency Injection.